CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/DestinyPoints.md

 - Players showing up to the game on time
 - Exceptional roleplay
-- Accomplishing a major milestone (defeating a boss or completeing a quest)
+- Accomplishing a major milestone (defeating a boss or completing a quest)
 - Crazy high dice rolls
 - Doing something in line with their character's personality even if at the detriment to wealth or progress